 SLIDE TO EZEKIEL

-In one of the principal texts cited to substantiate the idea of accommodation as progressive revelation, Ezekiel 20, God declaims the unfaithfulness of His people in their escape from Egypt and how they turned aside from His specific instructions on whose fulfilment His continued favour was to be contingent.
+In one of the principal texts cited to substantiate the idea of accommodation as progressive revelation, Ezekiel 20, God declaims the unfaithfulness of His people following their escape from Egypt and how they turned aside from His specific instructions on whose fulfilment His continued favour was to be contingent.
 Conversely, however, for the most part, the regulations which God ordained in this period were not portrayed as obligations whose burdensome nature would be punitive in relation to the disobedience of the people of Israel, but as opportunities to find renewed relationship and life, notwithstanding their misconduct: “I gave them my decrees and made known to them my laws, by which, the person who obeys them shall live.
 Moreover, also I gave them my Sabbaths, as a sign between us, so they would know that I the Lord made them holy.”
-(11– 12)
+(11-12)

-Nonetheless, while the preceding text stresses the ‘goodness’ of God’s laws, it is perhaps remarkable that, a little later in this narrative, God speaks what might be perceived as the extraordinary words, “I gave them other statutes that were not good and laws through which they could not live; I defiled them through their gifts – the sacrifice of every firstborn – that I might fill them with horror so that they would know that I am the Lord.”
-(24– 25) In a dramatic instance of his accommodated revelation, God’s response to his people’s disobedience involves giving them commands and obligations which would not lead to life.
+The fact that this text stresses the ‘goodness’ of God’s laws, makes it perhaps more remarkable that, a little later in this narrative, God speaks what might be perceived as the extraordinary words, “I gave them other statutes that were not good and laws through which they could not live; I defiled them through their gifts – the sacrifice of every firstborn – that I might fill them with horror so that they would know that I am the Lord.”
+(24-25) In a dramatic instance of his accommodated revelation, God’s response to his people’s disobedience involves giving them commands and obligations which would not lead to life.
 Bowen describes these commands as God’s “shock therapy to move Israel out of their persistent rebelliousness.”
-By drastically confounding and disturbing his people in order that they might in the end be enabled to see who he is, God demonstrates the importance he attaches to a life– changing revelation of himself in the human context.
-In contrast to the thrust of its earlier part, “the fact that God gave ‘not good’ laws, suggests that God’s reputation is not after all, the over– riding concern.”
+By drastically confounding and disturbing his people in order that they might in the end be enabled to see who he is, God demonstrates the importance he attaches to a life-changing revelation of himself in the human context.
+In contrast to the thrust of its earlier part, “the fact that God gave ‘not good’ laws, suggests that God’s reputation is not after all, the over-riding concern.”

 I think that such a picture of the extent to which God will accommodate himself to human ways and waywardness in time and context supports the idea that he will allow no obstacle to persist in preventing the apprehension of his revelation by human beings.
 For people with profound intellectual disabilities then, an inability to engage cognitively with the words of the gospel, which some hold to be indispensable, cannot be construed as an obstacle.
 The point is this – whether a relationship between God and human beings is possible has nothing to do with their capacity to encounter God or to understand words or propositions about Him.
-Such an understanding tells us everything we need to know about God’s capacity and determination to encounter them.
+The diversity and particularity of God’s modes of accommodation tells us everything we need to know about God’s capacity and determination to encounter them.

 SLIDE TO CALVIN

 John Calvin is one of the most vocal exponents of the importance of the doctrine accommodation.
-Ford Lewis Battles writes: “[f]or Calvin, the understanding of God’s accommodation to the limits and needs of the human condition was a central feature of the interpretation of Scripture and of the entire range of his theological work.”
-He contextualises Calvin’s position within the tradition of classical rhetoric in which “the verb accommodare is widely found in the Latin rhetoricians in the same sense of fitting, adapting, adjusting language, of building a speech– bridge between the matter of discourse and the intended audience.”
+Ford Lewis Battles explains that “[f]or Calvin, the understanding of God’s accommodation to the limits and needs of the human condition was a central feature of the interpretation of Scripture and of the entire range of his theological work.”
+He contextualises Calvin’s position within the tradition of classical rhetoric in which “the verb accommodare is widely found in the Latin rhetoricians in the same sense of fitting, adapting, adjusting language, of building a speech-bridge between the matter of discourse and the intended audience.”